puicchan/aca-app-1017/blog3.md

 - Shared resources (like ACR) deployed independently of environment-specific resources
 - Outputs from one layer flow to subsequent layers

-Here's a [Flask application example](https://github.com/placeholder) migrated from Azure App Service to Azure Container Apps.

 ## Sample Application Architecture

+Let's look at an example.
+This sample application is a [Flask application](https://github.com/placeholder) migrated from Azure App Service to Azure Container Apps.

 ### Application Overview

-Our sample application is a Flask-based File Manager:
+This sample application is a Flask-based File Manager:

 - **Core Functionality**: File upload, listing, and viewing with Azure Blob Storage backend
 - **Security**: Azure Managed Identity integration (no stored connection strings)